 |N P Ngai||The Chinese University of Hong Kong, Hong Kong|

 |Lucia Rabello de Castro||Instituto de Psicologia, Universidade Federal do Rio de Janeiro, Brazil|

 |Anne Scott Sørensen||University of Southern Denmark, Odense, Denmark|

 |Leena Surpää||Finnish Youth Research Network, Helsinki, Finland|

 |Viggo Vestel||NOVA - Norwegian Social Research, Oslo, Norway|

 |Kristian Bernt Karlson||Aarhus University, Denmark|

 We invite youth researchers to contribute scientific articles and book reviews.
-Submission of original articles is open to all active youth researchers, irrespective of discipline and institutional allocation.
+Submission of original articles is open to all active youth researchers working in the social sciences and related areas.
 We may occasionally publish articles that have been previously published in other languages.
 In such cases, the articles go through the standard review process, and are required to be reworked.

 To meet the criteria of YOUNG, the manuscript is required to have relevance for youth research field and engage in youth research literature.
 The manuscripts are expected to present a clear argument and have originality and value for the scientific discussion.
 Empirical contributions are expected to be methodologically rigorous.